Davis, defense help No. 11 Houston hold off Memphis 61-58

 UP NEXT

-Houston: Awaits the winner of Saturday’s second semifinal game between Cincinnati and Wichita State to play for the championship on Sunday.
+Houston: Plays Cincinnati for the championship on Sunday.

 Memphis: With a 21-13 record, the Tigers will wait to see if they are invited to play in a postseason tournament.